 The soles typically have three threaded holes to accept cleats from Shimano, Look, and Time, or a four-bolt drilling that’s compatible with Speedplay’s pedal system.

 These cycling shoes aren’t designed for walking far.
 The large external cleat, in combination with the stiff sole, means you tend to hobble rather than walk.
 You’ll manage to get from your house to the garage to collect your bike, and you’ll be able to nip into a café for a mid-ride coffee, but that’s about the extent of it.
 You don’t want to get stranded with a puncture and have to push your bike home with these on your feet.

 Just because you ride on the road, you don’t necessarily need road cycling shoes.
 If you’re likely to continue wearing your cycling shoes when you get off the bike – at the office, for example, or for shopping – cycling shoes with cleats that are recessed into the soles will be more suitable (see below).

 There are several different road clipless pedal systems.
 The pedals and cleats aren’t interchangeable.
 In other words, you need to use Look Kéo cleats with Look Kéo pedals, and so on.

 All of these cleats attach to your shoes with three bolts except the Speedplays.

-If you want to use Speedplay pedals, you need to buy shoes with Speedplay-specific soles or use the supplied adaptors.
+If you want to use Speedplay pedals, you need to use the supplied adapers or buy shoes with Speedplay-specific soles.